noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ### Claim
-"Electromagnetic Radiation from mobile phones"
+"Electromagnetic Radiation from mobile phones can ignite flammable materials such as petroleum"